GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Atmospheric forward modeling

-We fit the grids to the co-added (derived using a weighted average) \texttt{ExoTiC-JEDI} spectrum using the $\chi^2_\nu$ grid search method implemented in \texttt{PICASO}.
-The RCTE models which do not include the TLS effect were highly discrepant from the observed spectrum ($\chi^2_\nu>14$), but the models including the TLS effect were able to fit the observations with a $\chi^2_\nu\sim2.6$ (see \autoref{fig:picasovulcan}).
-The best-fitting model from the RCTE grid that included the TLS effect had $\mathrm{[M/H]}=-1.0$ dex, $\mathrm{C/O}=1.0$, $T_{\mathrm{int}}=300$ K, $r_{st}=0.25$, $T_\textrm{spot}=3330$ K and $f_\textrm{spot}=0.3$.
-This fit reached the lower limit of the metallicities from the \texttt{PICASO} grid and therefore did not exclude an even lower atmospheric metallicity for TOI-5205b.
-Although the $\chi^2_\nu$ (see \autoref{tab:picasovulcan}) improved by an order of magnitude when accounting for the TLS effect, the RCTE models still displayed residuals $>3\sigma$ in the region $<3.5$ \textmu{}m.
-This suggests that limitations in the assumption of chemical equilibrium or the adopted spot configuration may impact the recovered atmospheric parameters.
+We fit the grids to the co-added (derived using a weighted average) \texttt{ExoTiC-JEDI} spectrum using the $\chi^2_\nu$ grid search method implemented in \texttt{PICASO} \citep{picasogrid}.
+The RCTE models which do not include the TLS effect were highly discrepant from the observed spectrum ($\chi^2_\nu>20$), but the models including the TLS effect were able to fit the observations much better with a $\chi^2_\nu<4.3$ (see \autoref{fig:picasovulcan}).
+The best-fitting model from the RCTE grid that included the TLS effect had $\mathrm{[M/H]}=-1.0$ dex, $\mathrm{C/O}=0.25$, $T_{\mathrm{int}}=500$ K, $r_{st}=0.25$, $T_\textrm{spot}=3230$ K and $f_\textrm{spot}=0.3$.
+This fit reached the lower limit of the metallicities in the correlated k-tables \citep{Lupu2023} that were used to generate the \texttt{PICASO} grid, such that we could not exclude an even lower atmospheric metallicity for TOI-5205b.
+Although the $\chi^2_\nu$ (see \autoref{tab:picasovulcan}) improved by five-fold when accounting for TLS, the RCTE models still showed residuals $>3\sigma$ in the region $<3.5$ \textmu{}m. \textbf{This suggested that limitations in the assumption of equilibrium chemistry, the lack of aerosol opacity in the model (e.g., clouds or hazes), or the adopted spot configuration may have impacted the recovered atmospheric parameters.}